amandaguan-ag/PasswordManager.Solution/README.md

 #### A Highly Secure, Reliable, and User-friendly Password Management Application

-Secret Squirrel is a password management application designed to provide users with a secure platform to store and manage sensitive information, such as email credentials and passwords.
+Secret Squirrel is a password management application designed to provide users with a secure platform to store and manage passwords.
 With a direct database relationship, the application offers users the capability to create, edit, delete, and maintain their main accounts as well as the stored information.

 ## Key Features